pepegar/scala-course/README.md

 $ make all
 ```

-This will generate HTMLs for the presentation in the `docs/tut-out`
+This will generate PDFs with the presentations in the `/slides`
-presentation.
+folder.